 - Very small analysis window usually 6×6 cm.

 - Can’t differentiate between traditional and stamp paper watermark forgery.

 - Limited color spectrum for analysis (white, red, green, and blue).

 - For paper analysis, watermarks need to be cut and if the sample is limited, the examiner can’t afford to destroy evidence on analysis that can be examined non-destructively.

 - Not used by Forensic Document Unit (FDU) as they majorly have a full-scale alternative light system that can examine the whole sheet at once.

-- Banknotes, security bonds are financial papers, if found genuine, their parting may lose their admissibility for future services.
+- Banknotes and security bonds are financial papers, if found genuine, their parting may lose their admissibility for future services.

 Yes, but only one when you need to examine stamps.
-Plus, they are the best and portable means of examining genuine stamp watermarks.
+Plus, they are the best most portable means of examining genuine stamp watermarks.

-Features that can be seen using watermark detectors instrumental tools:
+Features that can be seen using watermark detectors and instrumental tools: